 To address the confounding issues we employ an instrumental variables (IV) approach.
 This method addresses the endogeneity concern by introducing another variable (i.e. an instrument) that naturally induces the exogenous variation in the endogenous regressor.
-The exogenous instrument must exist outside the explanatory equation but must be highly correlated with our endogenous variable, PE{ija} .
+The exogenous instrument must exist outside the explanatory equation but must be highly correlated with our endogenous variable, PEiia.
 Our instrument is the interaction between a parent's age at arrival and an indicator equal to one if the parent is from a non-English speaking country.
-This instrument has been widely borrowed in the literature from the seminal work of Bleakley and Chin (2010, 2004).
+This instrument has been widely borrowed in the literature from the seminal work of Bleakley and Chin (2004, 2010).
 The instrument relies on the "critical period" theory, developed notably by linguist Eric Lenneberg in a 1967 work, which contends that there is a window in early life where it is easiest to acquire languages.
-Thus, immigrant English proficiency is greater the younger the age at migration (Chiswick et al., 2005).
+Thus, immigrant English proficiency is greater the younger the age at migration (Chiswick, Lee & Miller, 2005).
 However, relying on age-at-arrival alone and simply comparing younger to older immigrants does not uncover the causal impact of linguistic ability, since younger immigrants assimilate further and come from more advantaged families (Clarke, 2016).
-By including immigrants from English-speaking countries we can parse out the non-language effects associated with age of arrival to the U.S. This pitfall is avoided by making a second comparison between immigrants from English-speaking and non-English-speaking countries, thereby countries" as countries where either English is the primary language of communication or English is an official language from the lists in Bleakley and Chin (2004) and Fenoll (2018).
+By including immigrants from English-speaking countries we can parse out the non-language effects associated with age of arrival to the U.S. This pitfall is avoided by making a second comparison between immigrants from English-speaking and non-English-speaking countries, thereby controlling for non-language differences inherent to age at arrival.
+We define "English-speaking countries" as countries where either English is the primary language of communication or English is an official language from the lists in Bleakley and Chin (2004) and Fenoll (2018).
 This includes, for instance, India, where English is an extensively used second language.
 This instrument is plausibly exogenous, only affecting the dependent variable (e.g. child test scores) through the confounding variable (i.e. English proficiency) and allowing for the causal estimation of immigrant English proficiency on children's academic performance.
 Put another way, the IV allows us to capture and use the exogenous variation in English proficiency that is independent of the confounding effects discussed earlier.